Everything you need to know about Quilotoa Loop

 That said, the Quilotoa Loop is highly customizable and there’s no wrong way to go about it.
 If you search for more details online, you’ll be overwhelmed with the various itineraries that exist and the scarcity of clear maps.
 It’s important to remain flexible and, while hiking, confirm the route regularly with the locals and follow the instructions that your hostel has given you.

 In terms of elevation, as mentioned earlier, the route from Sigchos to Quilotoa is uphill and significantly more demanding.
-To give you an idea of the change in elevation, check out this graphic:

 For the hikers among you that wish to explore some of the Ecuadorian Andes on foot, the Quilotoa Loop is an adventure you can’t pass up!